ComplianceCow/compliancecow-data-library/README.md

 # Things to remember!

-  - You can either give a credential file or pass it as dictionary while creating the client object.
+  - You can create the client object by the following.
-    ex: client.Client(filepath) or client.Client(credentialdict={})
+    ex: client.Client(auth_token = '')
+    auth_token - token which is created by the user login
   - After that you can access the data by the given methods.

 ### Installation